giyushino/whatToEatAtUCLA/README.md

 https://github.com/user-attachments/assets/7787bc2f-342b-4f43-ad96-e004a192ab2c

 This project currently relies heavily on Deepseek, so you will need an API key.
 I will provide one if necessary.
 However, there are plans to have this project run on lightweight, open-source LLMs and use cosine similarity to retain current capabilities without spending money.
+I'll be finetuning TinyLlama whenever I find the time and energy.

 ## Setting up with Anaconda
 To set up this project, clone the project and create a new Anaconda environment